Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 What started as a block party is now an 11-block-long street festival in one of the thriving neighborhoods of DC.

-You’ll find a unique Northeast flair to H Street Festival with live music, fashion shows, art exhibits and the local restaurants serving up some special fare.
-Find more information here
+You’ll find a unique Northeast flair with live music, fashion shows, art exhibits, and local restaurants serving up some special fare.

-Taking place in Northwest DC, Adams Morgan Day is the oldest neighborhood festival, having celebrated 40 years last year and still going strong!
+Taking place in Northwest DC, Adams Morgan Day is the oldest neighborhood festival at more than 40 years old and still going strong!

-We recommend checking out our Adams Morgan guide while you're there, to wander off the beaten path and delve into the history of the neighborhood.
+Note: check out our Adams Morgan guide while you're there, to wander off the beaten path and delve into the neighborhood's history.

 10. Look into a Tourist Attraction Discount Pass for Savings